DataDog/documentation/content/en/tests/test_impact_analysis/setup/python.md

 ## Disabling skipping for specific tests

-You can override the Intelligent Test Runner's behavior and prevent specific tests from being skipped.
+You can override Test Impact Analysis's behavior and prevent specific tests from being skipped.
 These tests are referred to as unskippable tests.

 ### Why make tests unskippable?

-The Intelligent Test Runner uses code coverage data to determine whether or not tests should be skipped.
+Test Impact Analysis uses code coverage data to determine whether or not tests should be skipped.
 In some cases, this data may not be sufficient to make this determination.

 Examples include:

 * Tests that read data from text files
 * Tests that interact with APIs outside of the code being tested (such as remote REST APIs)

-Designating tests as unskippable ensures that the Intelligent Test Runner runs them regardless of coverage data.
+Designating tests as unskippable ensures that Test Impact Analysis runs them regardless of coverage data.

 {{< tabs >}}